 News | Created 22 May 2017

-Premier Mark McGowan and Culture and the Arts Minister David Templeman today turned the first sod at the site of the New Museum before the dramatic removal of the former foyer.
+Premier Mark McGowan and Culture and the Arts Minister David Templeman recently turned the first sod at the site of the New Museum before the dramatic removal of the former foyer.

-The ceremony marks a significant milestone for the New Museum Project ahead of major construction works, scheduled for mid-2017.
+The ceremony marked a significant milestone for the New Museum Project ahead of major construction works, scheduled for late 2017.